UofSC-Fall-2021-Math-544-H01/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/notes/linear_transformations/eigen.md

 {% include beginproof.html %}
-If $v_1,\ldots,v_s$ are linearly dependent, we can write at least on as linear combination of the other vectors.
+If $v_1,\ldots,v_s$ are linearly dependent, we can write at least one as a linear combination of the other vectors.
 Up to relabeling we have,
 $$
     v_{t+1} = \sum_{j=1}^t c_i v_i